typemill/docs/05-Forms/03-Meta-Tabs.md

 # Forms for Page Meta-Tabs

-With meta-tab, the authors can add meta-informations like a meta-title or a meta-description to a page.
-With a plugin, you can add your own fields to the meta-tab or even create your own tabs with the help of vue.js.
+Do you need a special meta-information for pages in your theme?
+Or do you want to create a SEO-tab for each page?
+No problem, because you can add your own meta-fields or even your own meta-tabs with a plugin and with the help of vue.js.

 [TOC]